Explaining Human Choice Probabilities with Simple Vector Representations: General Discussion

 In both Experiments 1 and 3 (but less so in Experiment 2) participants utilized a more optimal strategy mix when hiding than when seeking.
-We interpret this as an asymmetric weighting of gains and losses and consistent with prospect theory \parencite{kahneman1979prospect}.
-It has also been suggested from choice behavior data that severe risk may influence estimates of probabilities \parencite{Weber1994}, but our data and analyses suggest that frequencies can be estimated separately from outcome severity.
-We suggest that what happens when severity and risk intrude is that participants will mix their two basis policies, ma/am and mx/mn, differently.
+We interpret this as an asymmetric weighting of gains and losses and consistent with prospect theory \cite{kahneman1979prospect}.
+It has also been suggested from choice behavior data that severe risk may influence estimates of probabilities \cite{Weber1994}, but our data and analyses suggest that frequencies can be estimated separately from outcome severity.
+We suggest that what happens when severity and risk intrude is that participants will mix their two basis policies, matching/antimatching and maximizing/minimizing, differently.

-One of our motivations for proposing our frequency histogram account is the fact that many real world processes are continuous and thus too complex to expect any precise estimates by human beings.
+One of our motivations for proposing our frequency account is the fact that many real world processes are continuous and thus too complex to expect any precise estimates by human beings.
 We wanted to see how well frequency estimates worked and how they scaled when task complexity varied.
 We operationalized increasing complexity as increasing the number of rooms.
 Given how well a discrete model like ours works, we conjecture that when people are confronted by continuous real world problems there may be a feasibility constraint that leads to the adoption of a simpler, discrete model like the one we propose here.

 Our work demonstrates that participant choice frequencies for seeking are adequately defined as a mix of two strategies: traditional probability matching and optimal maximizing.
 We describe a novel strategy ``antimatching'' revealed by hiding behavior.
 We articulate human stimulus avoidance strategies with just two dimensions: antimatching and minimizing.
 Antimatching and minimizing are direct analogues of matching and maximizing.
-It is noteworthy that we can achieve such predictive success as there is no unambiguous mathematical definition of an opposite probability distribution.
-We highlight that the distinction between the two scenarios are more a reflection of task demands and the participant's perspective than they are differences in a fundamental representation of probability.
+It is noteworthy that we can achieve such predictive success despite there being no established unambiguous mathematical definition of an opposite probability distribution.
+We highlight that the distinction between the hiding/seeking conditions are more a reflection of task demands and the participant's perspective than they are differences in a fundamental representation of probability.